leonardmk1/Password-Generator/ReadMe.md

 ## About My Experience

-I have been coding for a little over a month now and have learned how to style an HTML page with Bootstrap CSS as well as some of my own.
+I have been coding for a little over a month now and have learned how to style an HTML page with Bootstrap CSS as well as some CSS of my own.
 This project I utilized Bootstrap to render my page like the example given in our directions.
 I have been learning Javascript in this time as well.
 This project was my first project using javascript to create a function that made the page dynamic.

 ## Project Links